 Audit tech tackling pain points

-Our Audit CDM and Knowledge Graph are specifically designed to reduce or eliminate the most painful points in an audit in a way which opens up the market to competition.
+Our Audit CDM and Knowledge Graph are specifically designed to reduce or eliminate the most painful points in an audit in a way that opens up the market to competition.
 Engine B is focused on providing a consistent form of data to enable tech firms to develop a broad variety of tools and audit firms to buy or build the solutions which work best for them and their clients – even if they don’t have enormous technology budgets.

-Our aim is to free firms from the difficulties of delivering high quality audits and reignite competition in the market.
+Our aim is to free firms from the difficulties of delivering high-quality audits and reignite competition in the market.
 Data is crucial to information and information is central to evidence.
 It’s only by creating a level playing field of access to data that firms can demonstrate their value to potential clients and derive the assurance that everyone in the market wants and needs from audit evidence.

 Working for all audit firms, regardless of size